nfroggy/openmadoola/README.md

 - Game runs without NES hardware limitations (no slowdown, no sprite flicker, no garbage on the edge of the screen).
 - Game progress is saved to disk.
 - The status/stage screens can be skipped by pressing the Start button.
-- Fixed a bug where collecting the Wing of Madoola and then entering a door would make Darutos not spawn.
+- Fixed a bug where collecting the Wing of Madoola and then entering a door would make Daltos not spawn.
-- Fixed a bug where killing Darutos and then dying to one of his fireballs would let you skip fighting him after continuing.
+- Fixed a bug where killing Daltos and then dying to one of his fireballs would let you skip fighting him after continuing.
 - Fixed a bug where sound effects would sometimes get stuck on, glitch out, etc.
 - Fixed a bug where pausing and then unpausing on a castle level would cause the noise channel to drop out of the music.
 - Fixed a bug where the mirroring on the fireball that some enemies throw wasn't initialized.